lmarti/nsgaiii/README.md

 This code is highly experimental.
 Contributions and bug fixes are welcome.

+> **Notice:** This code has been integrated in [DEAP](https://github.com/DEAP/deap) as their function [`selNSGA3`](https://github.com/DEAP/deap/blob/master/deap/tools/emo.py#L492).
+I recommend you use that implementation as it is actively maintained.

+## Demonstration

+I have prepared a sample [Jupyter/IPython notebook](http://nbviewer.jupyter.org/github/lmarti/nsgaiii/blob/master/NSGA-III%20in%20Python.ipynb) that illustrates NSGA-III and the use of the module.

 ## Installation

 So far, the only form of installation is to clone the project from GitHub,